KDE/homerun/CONFIG_PLAN2.md

 # X Introduce "Configure" mode in main.qml

-# _ When entering configure mode, delete all TabContent and create a new Item
+# X When entering configure mode, delete all TabContent and create a new Item

 TabContentEditor.qml